All Episodes

 Did you note, Axelrod, what they were talking about here?

-I disagree with you, probably, Bigallo.
+I disagree with you, probably, Bagala.

 I disagree with you that the establishment will never give up.

-I think if Trump is close, 45 to 50 range, I think they're going to be resigned to the reality to deny a guy who's that's my whole point.
+I think if Trump is close, 45 to 50 range, I think they're going to be resigned to the reality, to deny a guy who's, that's my whole point.

-No, they don't, that's not that's not the concern.
+That's not, that's not the concern.

 Ripping the party apart's not the concern.

-Well, it is, but secondarily.
+Well, it is, but secondarily, it's personal.

 It's what they would lose.